Are you passionate about innovation and want to help drive the innovation story in Logan?

 Logan's local innovation, new ideas and technology improve how we do things in the city.
 All our innovation is designed to improve the lives of our residents and the way our city functions.

 Innovative, dynamic city of the future

 Our vision is for a well-planned, sustainable city that has local and global reach.
 The City of Logan is a place with a rich history and diversity.
 It’s a place where people and businesses are adaptable.

 On 17 April 2018, Council endorsed the City Futures Strategy.

 During 2017, we developed our City Futures Strategy through consultation with the community.
 Our strategy aligns with the Australian Government’s Smart Cities Plan.

 Our City Futures Strategy is our road map for Logan’s future.
 It outlines our strategic priorities for the City of Logan.

-For more information, please download our City Futures Strategy (PDF 5045 KB).
+For more information, please download our City Futures Strategy (PDF 5 MB).